mia-platform/documentation/docs/microfrontend-composer/back-kit/80_flows/30_plugin_navigation.md

-`Backoffice` is a set of micro-frontend plugins.
+Microfrontend Composer is a set of micro-frontend plugins.
 An orchestrator of micro-frontends should provide a mechanism for page/plugin navigation.

 In this regard `Back-Kit` provides a set of `webcomponents` which can handle navigation main features given that the micro-frontend orchestrator is actively listening the [pushState][window.history.push] / [replaceState][window.history.replace] events.